North London Collegiate School Dubai, Mohammed Bin Rashid Al Maktoum City

 • Cost – this will compete to be the most expensive school in the Emirates

-North London Collegiate School – updated June 2019, new school developments, discounted fee structure, SchoolsCompared.com 2019 verdictBackground
+North London Collegiate School – updated September 2019, new school developments, discounted fee structure, new School Principal, SchoolsCompared.com 2019 verdictBackground

 North London Collegiate School Dubai (NLCS Dubai) opned in September 2017.
 Located on a 38,000 square metre plot in the Sobha Hartland development at Mohammed bin Rashid Al-Maktoum City, NLCS Dubai is an all-through International Baccalaureate World Continuum School, offering the Primary Years Programme (PYP), Middle Years Programme (MYP) and the IB Diploma for children between the ages of 3 and 18 years.
 Prospective parents should note that, as with all new IB schools, gaining International Baccalaureate accreditation is likely to take some two years.
 We do not anticipate this being a problem given the calibre of the founding school and its control on recruitment and delivery.